Josh Jung Player Props: Rangers vs. Orioles

 Josh Jung At The Plate

-- Among the qualified batters, he ranks 56th in batting average, while his on-base percentage ranks 107th and he is 35th in slugging.
+- Among qualifying hitters in baseball, he ranks 44th in batting average, 100th in on-base percentage, and 31st in slugging.

-- Jung will look to extend his eight-game hitting streak.
-He's batting .400 with three homers over the course of his last games.
+- Jung enters this game on a nine-game hitting streak.
+Over the course of his last games, he's hitting .476 with three homers.

-- Jung has reached base via a hit in 34 games this season (of 46 played), and had multiple hits in 15 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.